-Come on along for the forthcoming edition of All This Jazz, beginning at 10pm on Saturday the 30th, right here on Public Radio 89.5-1.
-(We'll also gladly offer, as always, a 7pm re-airing of ATJ on Sunday the 1st on Jazz 89.5-2, which is our station's terrific all-jazz HD Radio channel.)
+Hope you'll join us for the next edition of All This Jazz, beginning at 10pm on Saturday the 1st here on Public Radio 89.5-1.
+(Note that you can learn more about our show, and always get the latest playlist information, at this link.)
+We'll also offer, as ever, a 7pm re-broadcast of ATJ on Sunday the 2nd on Jazz 89.5-2, which is Public Radio Tulsa's all-jazz HD Radio channel.

 OKLAHOMA CITY (AP) — The National Weather Service says Oklahoma will likely see a roller coaster of temperatures over the next few days, with warm weather and a high fire risk Friday followed by the possibility of wintry weather during the weekend.